xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 ---

-# The xCDL Software Requirement Specifications

 ## Introduction

 ### Purpose

-This document is intended for software architects, designers, and developers, and should provide the necessary input during the design, implementation and maintenance of the xCDL tools part of the xPack framework.
+This document is intended for software architects, designers, and developers, and should provide the necessary input during the design, implementation, and maintenance of the xCDL tools that are part of the xPack framework.

 :::note